Qasim9044/Chinook-sql-sales-analysis/README.md

 5. Artist revenue contribution
 6. Track-level sales analysis

-All SQL queries used for this analysis can be found in:
+All SQL queries used for this analysis can be found :

 ```
 sql/chinook_analysis.sql